 (This can be as simple as your bank statements).
-Depending how much they were in arrears, we would either send them a 14 day breach notice or make an application to the Tenancy Tribunal to have the tenancy terminated and get a money order for debt collection.
+Depending on how much they were in arrears, we would either send them a 14-day breach notice or make an application to the Tenancy Tribunal to have the tenancy terminated and get a money order for debt collection.

-We also have login codes for both landlords and tenants allowing access to accounts.
-This enables landlords to see all rent payments made by tenants and monthly payments direct to them.
+We also have login codes for both landlords and tenants, allowing access to accounts.
+This enables landlords to see all rent payments made by tenants and monthly payments directly to them.

-We recommend 3 monthly inspections, however we’re also happy to work on a 6 monthly basis.
-We find that a lot can change within 6 months so three is usually best.
-We’ll photograph any maintenance issues that we feel require some attention or perhaps needs to be monitored for future maintenance.
-Records of these are kept on file for our reference and when necessary, emailed to you along with a detailed inspection report.
+We recommend 3 monthly inspections; however, we’re also happy to work on a 6 monthly basis.
+We find that a lot can change within 6 months, so three is usually best.
+We’ll photograph any maintenance issues that we feel require some attention or need to be monitored for future maintenance.
+Records of these are kept on file for our reference and, when necessary, emailed to you along with a detailed inspection report.